KefahMeraki/meraki-workshop/docs/01-reboot-single-device.md

-Copy the API key and save it to a text file in a safe place.
+**Important:** Copy the API key and save it to a text file in a safe place.
 You will need this Key.
 Check the box stating you've safely stored your API key and click the Done button – If you do not save the key, you will need to revoke the key and generate new one if not saved since it will not be visible again.

  ![Windows Power Shell](images/store-personal-API-key.png)